 The actual authentication process:

-A user tries to connect and supplies appropriate credentials (username and password or certificate).
-Then the following occurs:
+When a user tries to connect and supplies appropriate credentials (username and password or certificate), the following occurs:

-Note: FortiGate checks against all possible authentication servers in parallel to allow the fastest possible response time and prevent undue wait times during login.
-It does NOT check against secondary server IPs; those are only queried if no response has been observed from primary servers at all, and FortiGate will check to the secondary servers once the remote authentication timeout has been reached ('remoteauthtimeout' under 'config system global' in CLI).
+FortiGate checks against all possible authentication servers in parallel to allow the fastest possible response time and prevent undue wait times during login.
+It does NOT check against secondary server IPs: these are only queried if no response has been observed from primary servers at all.
+FortiGate will check the secondary servers once the remote authentication timeout has been reached ('remoteauthtimeout' under 'config system global' in CLI).

-Note: the above ignores SAML authentication options, as those rely on additional prompts from the VPN client and thus bypass the regular SSLVPN policy check and authentication process somewhat
+The above ignores SAML authentication options, as those rely on additional prompts from the VPN client.
+This means they may partially bypass the regular SSL VPN policy check and authentication process.

 Result of the above process: